November, 21 2020

 The Independent Journalists Association of Vietnam

-The Independent Journalists Association of Vietnam (IJAVN) is a civil society organization established in Saigon on July 4, 2014 with the mission of fighting for freedom of the press and freedom of speech.
-It has not been legally recognized by Vietnamese government.
+The Independent Journalists Association of Vietnam (IJAVN) is a civil society organization established in Saigon on July 4, 2014, to fight for freedom of the press and freedom of speech.
+It has not been legally recognized by the Vietnamese government.

-Since its foundation, IJAVN has achieved several remarkable activities, including:
+Since its foundation, IJAVN has achieved several special activities, including:

 - Organizing and attending discussion seminars on important societal and national issues;

 - Raising timely alerts about incidents of harassment against people and journalists;